Skip to contents

 #> 3 Garry Nolan Stanford University 0000-0002-8862-9043

 For each dataset, there are corresponding data files.
-Most of the datasets’ files are available on HuBMAP Globus with corresponding URL.
-Some of the datasets’ files are not available via Globus, but can be accessed via dbGAP (database of Genotypes and Phenotypes) and/or SRA (Sequence Read Archive).
-But some of the datasets’ files are not available in any authorized platform.
+Most of the datasets’ files are available on HuBMAP Globus with corresponding URLs.
+Some of the datasets’ files are not available via Globus but can be accessed via dbGAP (database of Genotypes and Phenotypes) and/or SRA (Sequence Read Archive).
+However, some of the datasets’ files are not available on any authorized platform.

-Each dataset available on Globus has different components of data-related files to preview and download, include but not limited to images, metadata files, downstream analysis reports, raw data products, etc.
+Each dataset available on Globus has different components of data-related files to preview and download, including but not limited to images, metadata files, downstream analysis reports, raw data products, etc.

 uuid_globus <- "d1dcab2df80590d8cd8770948abaf976"